Expert advice on new construction purchases

-It's key to have the right agent on your team when shopping for new construction, and is here to help you navigate through your options in the Mineral Wells area.
+It's crucial to have the right agent as your partner when shopping for new construction, and is here to help you navigate through your options in the Mineral Wells area.

-In situations where a builder won't budge, ask for assistance in other areas.
-Ask for them to pay a share of the closing costs, or additional amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
+In situations where a builder won't budge, try getting a break with other aspects of the transaction.
+Ask for help with the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-Finding you a new home that meets your needs and matches your budget will be my #1 priority.
+Finding you a new home that meets your family's needs and matches your budget will be my #1 objective.
 Give me a call at